 Alison Bruesehoff brings two decades of museum experience to her position as Executive Director of the Rancho Los Cerritos Historic Site.
 Her last directorship was at the Dominguez Rancho Adobe Museum where, as Executive Director, she oversaw all operations.
 She obtained her MS in Museum Studies from George Washington University in Washington, DC, and began her employment with museums at the Smithsonian Institute.
 She also received an MBA with an emphasis in organizational leadership from Woodbury University in Southern California.
 In addition, during college, she studied at the Universities of Cambridge and Oxford where their museums and collections are world renowned.
 Alison is now leading the charge in opening doors to the next phase of Rancho Los Cerritos and looks forward to getting involved with the community.

 Before joining the Rancho staff in 2003, Meighan Maguire received a bachelor's degree in communication studies from the University of California, Los Angeles and a doctorate's degree in communication from the University of California, San Diego.
 Meighan manages the education programs, a job that includes teaching Rancho history and overseeing the award-winning school tour program.
 She also develops and implements engaging programs for youth, teens, and adults.
 Meighan’s goal for the Rancho education programs is that they will help guests “extract meaning from historical fact”, and thus enrich our community’s knowledge of its heritage.

 Sarah Wolk FitzGerald

 Sarah Wolk FitzGerald is a Southern California native, earning her B.A. in history at University of California, San Diego, her M.A. in history at California State University, San Marcos, and is a current Ph.D. candidate from University of California, Riverside.
 She specialized in public history and local history as a graduate student, and completed internships at the Dora Nelson African American Art and History Museum in Perris, California and the Smiley Library’s Heritage Room Archives in Redlands, California.
-She is excited to work with the Rancho’s vibrant history and collections.
+She is responsible for the Rancho's object collections, exhibits, archives, and California Research Library.